 Educational support is needed on an ad hoc basis as SHS builds programs and strengthens relationships with both public and private schools through tours and classroom visits.
 Please contact education@shakerhistory.org for more information about current and upcoming opportunities, including our "Museum in a Box" program currently in development thanks to financial support from the Arminius Foundation.

 In 2022, we established the Shaker Soirée, a new summer fundraiser inspired by Gracious Gardens, and AppleFest, a revival of a 1990s fall festival.
-These continue to be our two major events each year with the goal of summer fundraising to financially support our mission and fall "friendraising" to connect with current and potential members and to grow our audience.
+These continue to be our two major events each year with the goal of mid-year fundraising and "friendraising" to financially support our mission and to connect with current and potential members and to grow our audience.

-We continally seek corporate, family, and individual support to make these events possible.
+We continually seek corporate, family, and individual support to make these events possible.
 If you are interested in supporting the Shaker Soirée or AppleFest, please contact director@shakerhistory.org to learn more.